derekvan/AlfredWorkflow-DEVONthink-Search/README.md

 # Modifications in this branch
-I changed the modifier keys to suit my needs.
+I changed the modifier keys to:
 `⏎` Open in DEVONthink
 `⌘` Reveal in DEVONthink
 `⇧⌘` Open in External Editor